 What to Do

-The Lake District offers several adrenaline-inducing activities like white-water rafting, zip-lining, and skydiving, as well as volcano tours, and great trails that cover a great portion of Vicente Pérez Rosales National Park.
+The Lake District offers several adrenaline-inducing activities, such as white-water rafting, zip-lining, and skydiving.
+It also offers volcano tours and great trails that cover a large portion of Vicente Pérez Rosales National Park.
 This is an excellent choice for photographers and hikers who want to visit the park without feeling rushed.

 Events in November